Circhastic/ecommerce-etl-pipeline/README.md

 Modify `docker-compose.override.yml` and modify `Dockerfile` (to be continued...)

-Navigate to `airflow/` and start pipeline:
+Navigate to `airflow/` and start the orchestration using astronomer:
 ```
 astro dev start
 ```